Quick Start

 Part 2: Write a Practical PR Validation Pipeline

-Now, let's implement a more realistic scenario: Configure a Pull Request (PR) pipeline for the main branch to automatically perform code checks (lint) and tests (test), and notify the team upon failure.
+Now let's implement a more practical scenario: Configure a Pull Request pipeline for the main branch to automatically perform code checks (lint) and tests (test), and notify the team upon failure.

-First, specify the target branch (main) and the event (pull_request).
+First, specify the target branch (main) and the event (pull_request), then define a pipeline named pr-check with two sequentially executed tasks.

 main: